founder and director

 Creating The Backyard Flea was more than just designing a name and logo—it was about building a brand with purpose, vision, and a community-driven mission.
 I identified a gap in the market and saw an opportunity to create something that truly mattered.
 From the start, my goal was clear: to cultivate a space where creativity could flourish, connections could thrive, and lasting memories could be made.

 The idea for The Backyard Flea was born from my passion for community, creativity, and craftsmanship.
-I saw a growing demand for a more inclusive and engaging space—something beyond traditional markets or commercial events.
+I saw a growing demand for a more inclusive and engaging space in the area—something beyond traditional markets or commercial events.
 At the time, Ithaca lacked vibrant nighttime events and dedicated spaces for clothing and independent artists.
 Many creatives and small businesses struggled to find an authentic platform to connect with their audiences.
 Recognizing this, I set out to merge these elements into one unique experience.
 To bring the vision to life, I partnered with the owners of Northstar Public House, transforming the idea into a dynamic, community-driven event.

 FIRST EVER BACKYARD FLEA POSTER DESIGNED BY myself :)